-- d.
-Has a business entrance door which is separate from a residential living area - e.
-Uses office space devoted entirely for the business; space must be enclosed and have a locking door which uses a different key from other locks in the home - f.
-Has an outside business sign conforming to county/municipal sign and zoning codes for its neighborhood - g.
+- a.
+Has a county/municipal zoning permit to operate a business - b.
+Holds appropriate business licenses. - c.
+Meets applicable county/municipal, mixed-use zoning guidelines - d.
+Has a business entrance door - e.
+Uses office space devoted entirely for the business; space must be enclosed and have a locking door - f.
+Has an outside business sign conforming to county/municipal sign and zoning codes - g.
 Providers who are out of compliance with these requirements will have thirty (30) days to come into compliance.
 Failure to do so will result in contract termination. - 4.
 The Provider must ensure that, when serving Participants, its Aide and Supervisors display a photo identification badge identifying the Provider and the employee. - 5.
 Agencies must utilize the automated systems mandated by South Carolina Department of Health and Human Services (SCDHHS) Community Long Term Care (CLTC) Division to document and bill for the provision of services. - 6.
 Providers must accept or decline referrals from SCDHHS or South Carolina Department of Disabilities and Special Needs (SCDDSN) within two (2) working days.
 Failure to respond will result in the loss of the referral. - 7.
 The provider must verify the participant's Medicaid eligibility when it accepts an authorization and monthly thereafter to ensure continued eligibility.
 Agencies can verify Medicaid eligibility for CLTC participants in the Phoenix Provider Portal on their dashboard.
 Providers should also refer to Section 1 of this provider manual for additional information on eligibility determination. - 8.
 Providers may use paperless filing systems.
-Provider must obtain approval from CLTC Central Office prior to initiating electronic documentation and/or filing systems.
-Electronic records must be made available upon request, and providers must have a reliable back-up system in the event their computer system shuts down. - 9.
-The provider must agree to use any Competency Test provided by CLTC.
+Provider must obtain approval from LTL Central Office prior to initiating electronic documentation and/or filing systems.